gkeenans/gkeenan.co/src/now.md

 Gameplay-wise, though, it's a treat.
 So much so that even after my 45-50 hours spent focusing (mostly, except for some occasional detours) on the story, I've found myself dipping back in to build roads and monorails and complete deliveries while I listen to podcasts.
 Great game.
 Not my favorite of the year, but I enjoyed it quite a bit.

-Also been playing *Red Faction: Guerilla* for some reason.
+Also been playing *Red Faction: Guerilla* again for some reason.
 Shame we never got more of those.

 Also also, *PEAK* and *Wildgate* are both great games that get exponentially better the more friends you add.